Stocks Rise, Dollar Eases Before Fed Rate Decision - UrduPoint

 Stocks Rise, Dollar Eases Before Fed Rate Decision

-Stock markets rose and the dollar dipped Wednesday, with all eyes on the size of the Federal Reserve's latest US interest-rate hike to cool inflation
+Stock markets struggled for direction and the dollar dipped Wednesday, with all eyes on the size of the Federal Reserve's latest US interest-rate hike to cool inflation

-London, (UrduPoint / Pakistan Point News - 1st Feb, 2023 ):Stock markets rose and the dollar dipped Wednesday, with all eyes on the size of the Federal Reserve's latest US interest-rate hike to cool inflation.
+London, (UrduPoint / Pakistan Point News - 1st Feb, 2023 ):Stock markets struggled for direction and the dollar dipped Wednesday, with all eyes on the size of the Federal Reserve's latest US interest-rate hike to cool inflation.

-Analysts expect the Fed to raise its rate by 25 basis points, which would be less aggressive than December's half-point increase, as inflation in major economies starts to ease from the highest levels in decades.
+Analysts expect the Fed to raise its rate by 25 basis points, which would be less aggressive than December's half-point increase, as inflation in major economies eases back from the highest levels in decades.

 The European Central Bank and Bank of England announce their latest interest-rate decisions on Thursday.